lufinkey/react-native-events/README.md

 npm install --save https://github.com/lufinkey/react-native-event-emitter
 ```

-**NOTE:** Inside your main project (NOT inside your native module), after setting up your native module and adding it to your `package.json` file, you must run `npm install` to install your module and its dependencies, and `react-native link` to actually link the native code to your app project.
+**note:** Inside your main project (NOT inside your native module), after setting up your native module and adding it to your `package.json` file, you must run `npm install` to install your module and its dependencies, and `react-native link` to actually link the native code to your app project.

 In order to set up your native module to conform to an EventEmitter on each platform, you must perform the following steps: